tomitan100/org.openhab.binding.bom/README.md

 https://github.com/tomitan100/org.openhab.binding.bom/raw/master/doc/bom.sitemap

-## BOM Images
+## BOM Weather Images Generation

 ### Background Information
-BOM images, like rain radar loop, are made up of a series of transparent PNG files, which get updated frequently as data is available.
-These images contain only the transparent radar/satellite scans and do not include static images like the the background, topography, locations, borders, etc.  The final image is built by merging of all the images in the correct order.
+BOM images, like rain radar loop, are made up of a series of transparent PNG files, which get updated frequently as data is made available.
+These images contain only the transparent radar/satellite scans and do not include static overlays like the the background, topography, locations, borders, etc.  The final image is built by overlaying all the images in the correct order.

-BOM Image binding can create the final image(s) of each radar/satellite image sequence/series as PNG's and/or animated GIF.
-This makes it easier to display radar loops in the web browser without having to code in Javascript to loop through the image layers.
+BOM Image binding can create final image(s) of each radar or satellite image sequence or series as PNG images or a single animated GIF or both.
+This makes it easier for you to display radar loops in the browser/viewer without having to code Javascript to assemble the image overlays.

-By default, BOM Image binding retrieves rainfall radar sequence of images from ftp://ftp.bom.gov.au/anon/gen/radar/ and  transparencies from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.
+By default, BOM Image binding retrieves rainfall radar sequence of images from ftp://ftp.bom.gov.au/anon/gen/radar/ and static overlay images from ftp://ftp.bom.gov.au/anon/gen/radar_transparencies/.

-Take note that this binding can handle images other than rain radar images.
-There are example configurations for other images [here](#rain-radar-images-configuration-example).
+You have the option to use images from different paths to generate other kinds of weather images.
+Please look at example configurations for other images [here](#rain-radar-images-configuration-example).

 ## BOM Images Configuration

+Configuring weather images does look daunting at first but it is not.
+If you read through the instruction below you should have no problems.

 For rainfal radar images, the first step is to determine the product ID of the images you are after.
 You can do this easily by searching "IDR" in BOM's catalogue page http://reg.bom.gov.au/catalogue/anon-ftp.shtml.
 Another way is to note the product ID in the "Rainfall Radars" URL itself.  e.g http://www.bom.gov.au/products/IDR701.loop.shtml.